blastnet/blastnet.github.io/contribute.md

 # Submit your Kaggle Link

-Please click on [this link](https://forms.gle/VYMWvuNjFqPMJjwo6) to access a form.
+Please click on [this link](https://forms.gle/VYMWvuNjFqPMJjwo6) to access a form for submitting your metadata and Kaggle link.

 Before doing this checkout the standards and formats below.